 Your initial intake session will be approximately 60 minutes long.
 Your following sessions will be 53-59 minutes long, unless requested otherwise.
 These time increments are standard practice, often referred to as the “therapeutic hour”.
 (Please note that insurance policies may impact whether you are able to shorten or extend the length of an individual session outside of the standard therapeutic hour.)

 The address to our facility is: 380 Caratoke Highway, Suite J, Moyock, NC 27958.
-We are located 3 minutes past Hardees in the Chantel Ray Real Estate building, directly in between Harvey’s Outdoor Furniture and Stateline Builders.
+We are located in the Rose & Womble Real Estate building, directly in between Harvey’s Outdoor Furniture and Stateline Builders.
 Our one level building is light blue and has a pavilion shape.
 You will also see a paved parking lot in front of and extending to the side of the building, where you may park free of charge.
 You will receive an email two days prior to your appointment that also provides directions and instructions to prepare you for your appointment.
 If you run into any difficulties, please give us a call.

 Peaceful Waters’ staff, employees, and affiliates take confidentiality and privacy very seriously.
 Likewise, the law protects the relationship between client and psychotherapist.
 Therefore, information cannot be disclosed without a client’s specific written permission.
 However, there are a few exceptions by law, that you will need to be aware of: